-- > China is playing an increasingly significant role in outbound mergers and acquisitions ("M&A"), with approximately \$220bn of Chinese outbound M&A deals announced in 2016. - > However, a considerable number of deals are also being blocked by regulatory authorities, or withdrawn by potential investors ahead of anticipated blocks.
-Analyst commentary suggests approximately \$40-75bn worth of Chinese outbound deals were blocked or withdrawn in 2016. - > Reasons relating to national security or national interest have been behind many of the higher profile withdrawn deals.
-How to anticipate and deal with these concerns (as well as other hurdles which may be of a softer nature) is key. - > There are several cross-jurisdictional trends that should be considered in getting deals through regulatory scrutiny and governmental concerns.
-As further described in this report, these include: - the evolving nature of national security and strategic concerns; - the complexity of domestic sector regulation and public opinion including domestic perceptions of Chinese investors; - the importance of timing, driven by the effects of the two points above as well as regulators and governments seeking to appropriate or exercise more power to veto acquisitions;
+- > China is playing an increasingly significant role in outbound mergers and acquisitions ("M&A"), with approximately \$220bn of Chinese outbound M&A deals appounced in 2016. - > However, a considerable number of deals are also being blocked by regulatory authorities, or withdrawn by potential investors ahead of anticipated blocks.
+Analyst commentary suggests approximately \$40 75bn worth of Chinese outbound deals were blocked or withdrawn in 2016. - > While the pace of outbound deals has declined in 2017, China's long-term aspirations as evidenced by initiatives such as Made In China 2025 and the Belt & Road Initiative means that outbound investment and acquisitions from China will continue to be a significant force over the long-term.
+We estimate, from synthesizing analyst and official forecasts, that Chinese outbound investment flows may come to \$1.5 trillion over the next 10 years. - > Reasons relating to national security or national interest have been behind many of the higher profile withdrawn deals.
+How to anticipate and deal with these concerns (as well as other hurdles which may be of a softer nature) is key. - > Concerns relating to "reciprocity" (that is, the mutual openness of economies to foreign direct investment) are also driving political discourse on the regulation of overseas direct investment, especially into Europe.

-- the benefits of capitalising on Chinese acquirers' global reach; - increased regulatory scrutiny requiring early and open engagement with the relevant authorities; - the unique risks posed, and mitigants required, by the Chinese regulatory approval process; - the need to deal with sequencing and inter-relation of regulatory strategies in complex multi-jurisdictional transactions; and - the challenge, posed by increasing concerns over reciprocity, for China to liberalise its markets in parallel with other jurisdictions and economies. - > We recognise and commend the Chinese government's continuing efforts to support Chinese businesses in executing successful outbound M&A. Initiatives such as business education programmes targeted at executives and senior managers, and the use of China's diplomatic network to help Chinese businesses build local networks, continue to be very helpful to educate Chinese business leaders of the challenges, opportunities and approaches they will need to consider in going global.
+- > There are several cross-jurisdictional trends that should be considered in getting deals through regulatory scrutiny and governmental concerns.
+As further described in this report, these include: - the evolving nature of national security and strategic concerns; - the complexity of domestic sector regulation and public opinion including domestic perceptions of Chinese investors; - the importance of timing, driven by the effects of the two points above as well as regulators and governments seeking to appropriate or exercise more power to veto acquisitions; - the benefits of capitalising on Chinese acquirers' global reach; - increased regulatory scrutiny requiring early and open engagement with the relevant authorities; - the unique risks posed, and mitigants required, by the Chinese regulatory approval process; - the need to deal with sequencing and inter-relation of regulatory strategies in complex multi-jurisdictional transactions; and - the challenge, posed by increasing concerns over reciprocity (especially in Europe), for China to liberalise its markets in parallel with other jurisdictions and economies. - > We recognise and commend the Chinese government's continuing efforts to support Chinese businesses in executing successful outbound M&A. Initiatives such as business education programmes and the use of China's diplomatic network to help Chinese businesses build local networks, continue to be very helpful in educating Chinese business leaders of the challenges and opportunities they will need to consider in going global.